 - Is the principle of least privilege and multi-factor authentication (MFA) implemented for remote access?

-Ensure that the vendor has implemented role-based access privileges, which determine what type of data is needed for certain employees to perform their specified duties.
+Ensure the vendor has implemented role-based access privileges, which determine what type of data is needed for certain employees to perform specified duties.
 The vendor should also confirm the presence of MFA for remote access, which helps protect against compromised credentials.

 - How is data protected in transit and at rest between your vendor’s system, your organization’s system, and the end user?